 Nearly 7 kilometers long, Su Barone , in the Gulf of Orosei, is a delightful and unspoilt beach, with tempting white sands and waters of rich blue colors.

-Beaches of East Sardinia - Dorgali
+East Sardinia - Dorgali

 Dorgali also has no shortage of natural beauty.
 Indulge your senses in the sights of the gorgeous willow trees, or the waves of the clear blue sea as they crash against the cliffs of the Orosei Gulf.
 You’ll feel a sense of wonder when you’re surrounded by rich, postcard-worthy scenery.
 This down-to-earth village is nestled between the mountains and the sea, allowing you to enjoy the best of both worlds.
 It’s part of the Nuoro province in east Sardinia, the heart of the Mediterranean Sea.